-B. Qualified Birth or Adoption Distributions.
+A. Qualified Birth or Adoption Distributions.

-You are entitled to receive one or more distributions of up to \$5,000 from your Accounts under the Plan and/or your accounts under the College's 457(b) Plan, in aggregate, within the one-year period following the birth of your child or the legal adoption of an eligible adoptee.
-An "eligible adoptee" is an individual (other than your spouse's child) who has not attained age 18 or is physically or mentally incapable of self-support.
-Qualified birth or adoption distributions will not be subject to a 10% withdrawal penalty. distributions can also be recontributed to the Plan or to another eligible retirement plan or IRA that accepts the contribution.
+You are entitled to receive one or more distributions of up to \$5,000 from your Accounts under the Plan and/or your accounts under the College's 403(b) Plan, in aggregate, within the one-year period following the birth of your child or the legal adoption of an eligible adoptee.
+An "eligible adoptee" is an individual (other than your spouse's child) who has not attained age 18 or is physically or mentally incapable of selfsupport.
+Qualified birth or adoption distributions will not be subject to a 10% early withdrawal penalty.
+Such distributions can also be recontributed to the Plan or to another eligible retirement plan or IRA that accepts the contribution.

-C. Military Service Distributions.
+B. Military Service Distributions.